virtual-vehicle/databeam/README.md

 </div> -->

 ## Overview
-DataBeam provides a **software solution to quickly set up complex measurement setups** where data from multiple devices need to be synchronized and recorded simultaneously.
+DataBeam provides a **software solution to quickly implement complex measurement setups** where data from multiple devices need to be synchronized and recorded simultaneously.

 It provides a **scalable, easy and standardized** method to integrate different types of data inputs and algorithms into a **centralized system**.
 DataBeam can support anything from low level hardware drivers to AI processing pipelines to create a **unified acquisition framework** which can be accessed conveniently via a **web browser**.
 Its web UI offers an intuitive interface for on-the-edge device management and monitoring from anywhere.